 The first day of school can be an anxious time for parents as well as their children.
 It is an especially anxious time for parents of food-allergic children.
 For many it is the first time that their food-allergic children are on their own, away from their parents, making independent decisions about food.
 That can be excruciating for parents.

 "Navigating food allergies in a non-allergic world is a huge challenge, and the first-day of school is a major milestone,” said licensed clinical social worker Jennifer Moyer Darr.
 Ms. Darr works with families at National Jewish Health, helping them cope with the demands of parenting a food-allergic child.
 “With proper preparation, however, parents can let their children venture out on their own reassured that the school will provide a safe environment.

 Tips for Sending Your Child to School

-Ms. Darr offers advice for parents who are sending their food-allergic children to school for the first time, or to a new school or just getting ready for a new school year.
+Our food allergy specialists offer advice for parents who are sending their food-allergic children to school for the first time, to a new school or just getting ready for a new school year.

 Meet with School Officials Early

 Don’t wait until just before school begins to alert school staff about your child’s food allergies.
 If possible, meet with the principal, teachers, nurse, and cafeteria staff, in the spring or summer before your child starts a new school.

 Parents can inform school officials about their child’s allergies and special precautions that need to be taken.
 They can also learn from staff about the various measures and precautions schools already have in place for food-allergic children.
 Below are some questions and talking points for discussions with school officials: